ME-ICA/tedana/docs/approach.rst

 Denoising
 `````````
 The next step is an attempt to remove noise from the data.
 This process can be
-broadly seperated into three steps: **decomposition**, **metric calculation** and
+broadly separated into three steps: **decomposition**, **metric calculation** and
 **component selection**.
 Decomposition reduces the dimensionality of the
 optimally combined data using `Principal Components Analysis (PCA)`_ and then an `Independent Components Analysis (ICA)`_.
 Metrics which highlights the
-TE-dependence or indepence are derived from these components.
+TE-dependence or independence are derived from these components.
 Component selection
 uses these metrics in order to identify components that should be kept in the data
 or discarded.
 Unwanted components are then removed from the optimally combined data
 to produce the denoised data output.

 TEDPCA
 ``````